remix-run/react-router/docs/getting-started/tutorial.md

 └── main.jsx
 ```

-If your app is running, it might blow up momentarily, just keep going 😋

-Okay, we're ready to get started!
+If your app is running, it might blow up momentarily, just keep going 😋.
+And with that, we're ready to get started!

 ## Adding a Router

-<docs-warning>Make sure to complete the items in the [Setup][setup] section before continuing</docs-warning>

 First thing to do is render a "Router" and configure our first route.
 This will enable client side routing for our web app.